hyf1888/JustLend-DAO-Doc/docs/developers/contracts_overview.md

 `Resilient Oracle:` an aggregated price feed contract that supports up to three price sources for each token.
 It provides reliable on-chain price data with 18-decimal precision and allows users or protocols to query the latest price of any supported token.

 #### Interest Rate Model
-`IRM:` the AdaptiveCurve Interest Rate Model.
+`IRM:` the Adaptive Curve Interest Rate Model.
 It builds upon the Jump Curve model used in JustLend DAO V1, but adds dynamic adaptability, allowing real-time rate adjustments to keep market utilization near an optimal level.

 ## **Staked TRX Contracts**